Nacho González (footballer, born 1982): International career

 González made his debut for Uruguay in a 1–2 defeat to England on 1 March 2006, coming on as a late substitute at Anfield.
 Subsequently, he was part of the 2007 Copa América squad which finished fourth: in the semi-final against Brazil, he was brought on at half-time as the nation fought back to 2–2 to take the game into extra time; he then scored in the penalty shootout, but his team was eliminated.

 González scored his first international goal in a 3–1 friendly win over Japan on 20 August 2008, at the Sapporo Dome.
 He was picked for the squad, which appeared at the 2010 FIFA World Cup, playing 63 minutes of the group stage opener against France (0–0 draw) as the Charrúas reached the last-four stage.

 International goals

+Managerial career

+In August 2023, González was named as the first ever manager of newly created Uruguay under-13 team.
+On 20 February 2024, Uruguayan Football Association confirmed that González will be the new Uruguay under-15 team manager.
+In March 2025, he became the manager of newly formed Uruguay under-16 team.

 Personal life

 González is a devout and practicing Catholic.